Letter 22: The Signal - Attuning to the Pulse of Life

 What exactly is the love we are seeking?

-I call it the Signal: the direct, undistorted pulse of life moving through every organism in constant dialogue with its surroundings.
+I call it the Signal: the raw, unfiltered pulse of life moving through every organism in constant dialogue with its surroundings.
 It has been present since the birth of the cosmos and will continue long after we are gone.
 The Signal is not a state we achieve, but a living current that is always here guiding, informing, and nudging life toward growth and renewal.
+Physicist Fritjof Capra calls this the “web of life”—all living systems exist in constant communication, exchanging signals that coordinate life at every scale.

 To sense it, however, we must be in a certain state ourselves.
 Just as static on a radio can drown out the broadcast, our defenses, distractions, and distortions can obscure the Signal.
 When we grow still enough, attuned enough, it comes through—sometimes as a whisper, sometimes as a force—pointing us toward the next right action.2

-You are a whole organism, in relationship with millions of other whole organisms3, responding to the world as it unfolds.
-You can’t control it—no one can.
+You are a whole organism, in relationship with millions of other whole organisms, responding to the world as it unfolds.3 You can’t control it—no one can.
 But you can meet life as it is, not as you think, wish, or believe it should be.

 Here’s what a simple moment in a day can look like when there is attunement to the Signal of life.